grpc/proposal/A17-client-side-health-checking.md

 ```
 message HealthCheckConfig {
   // Service name to use in the health-checking request.
+If unset,
+  // health checking is disabled.
   google.protobuf.StringValue service_name = 1;
 }
 ```